deeptools/deepTools/docs/content/list_of_tools.rst

 .. code:: bash

-    $ /deepTools/bin/bamCoverage --help
+    $ bamCoverage --help

 -  Output format of plots should be indicated by the file ending, e.g.
    ``MyPlot.pdf`` will return a pdf file, ``MyPlot.png`` a png-file
--  All tools that produce plots can also output the underlying data - this can be useful in cases where you don't like the deepTools visualization as you can then use the data matrices produced by deepTools with your favorite plotting module, e.g. R or Excel
+-  All tools that produce plots can also output the underlying data - this can be useful in cases where you don't like the deepTools visualization, as you can then use the data matrices produced by deepTools with your favorite plotting tool, such as R
--  The vast majority of command line options are also available in Galaxy (in a few cases with minor updates to their naming where needed).
+-  The vast majority of command line options are also available in Galaxy (in a few cases with minor changes to their naming).

 Parameters to decrease the run time
 """""""""""""""""""""""""""""""""""